March 20, 2026

 Mapping

-In f:\bm{A}\rightarrow\bm{B}, for every element a in \bm{A}, there is exactly one corresponding element f(a) in \bm{B}.
-There are no missing or multiple correspondences.
+When “f:\bm{A}\rightarrow\bm{B}”, for any element a of set \bm{A}, there exists exactly one corresponding element f(a) in set \bm{B}.
+It is never the case that there is no destination or multiple destinations.

-If a mapping f is both surjective and injective, then it’s called bijective.
-In this case, the elements of \bm{A} and \bm{B} correspond one-to-one.
+When the mapping f is both surjective and injective, f is called a “bijection”.
+At this time, the elements of \bm{A} and the elements of \bm{B} correspond exactly one-to-one.

 3.2Inverse Mapping